giapnguyen-innomize/training-new-intern/README.md

 ### Daily report

-- what are three questions?
-- // please list out three question
-  - Should report what you already done in the end of a working day.
+- What tasks did you accomplish to day?
+- Did you encounter any problems, challenges?
-  - The plans for the tomorrow.
+- The plans of working for tomorrow.
-  - Got problems obstacles or not.
+  > [!NOTE]
-    _post to group chat_
+  > Should post to group chat.

 ### Branch name